witcom-gmbh/tac_plus/README.md

 ```

 ## Configuration
-Configuration is stored in two files `tac_base.cfg` and `tac_user.cfg`. tac_base.cfg contains the basic, more or less statc configurations.
+Configuration is stored in two files `tac_plus.cfg` and `tac_user.cfg`. tac_plus.cfg contains the basic, more or less statc configurations.

 If additional users or parameters are required, the `tac_user.cfg` file should be modified and passed into the container via a docker volume using `-v /path/to/tac_user.cfg:/etc/tac_plus/tac_user.cfg`